 However, heat stress doesn’t need to stress you out.
 With proper planning and preparation, you can mitigate the heat stress that your animals experience and keep them healthy and performing, even on the show road.
 Vita Charge® Climate Control Gel helps all show livestock handle heat stress by lowering the animal’s body temperature in a safe, fast, and natural way.
 Climate Control works as a vasodilator that widens the blood vessels, increasing blood flow and thus cooling the body.

-In addition, Climate Control contains Amaferm®, a natural prebiotic designed to maximize the nutritional value of feed.
-Amaferm is research-proven to increase water and feed intake while decreasing the body temperature in heat-stressed animals.
+In addition, Climate Control contains Amaferm®, is a prebiotic designed to enhance digestibility by amplifying the nutrient supply for maximum performance.
+It is research-proven to increase intake, digestion and absorption.
 As Amaferm aids in digestion, that decreases the amount of work the digestive tract has to do, therefore lowering the body temperature caused by digestion.

 Climate Control is a gel that is administered orally.
 It is designed for and safe to use on cattle, sheep, goats and hogs.
 It is recommended to be given two-three days prior to traveling to the show, and then daily while at the show when in a warmer, more humid climate.